-In the quantum universe your mind, body and emotions are not separate.
-Why should your therapist, bodyworker and wellness coach be?
+In the quantum universe, your mind, body, emotions and spirit aren’t separate.
+Why should your therapist, bodyworker and meditation teacher be?

 Enormous changes at the last minute.

 Survival instinct kicked in.
-Like Ulysses sailing far away from home, I ventured beyond the world of the university to embark on a decade-long search for a more holistic education I seemed to be missing—one that integrated mind, body and emotions equally.
+Like Ulysses sailing far away from home, I ventured beyond the world of the university to embark on a decade-long search for a more holistic education I seemed to be missing—one that integrated mind, body, emotions and spirit equally.
+I trained as a bodyworker to learn the basics about my own physical anatomy.
 I walked the healing path with mindbody pioneer Ilana Rubenfeld, inventor of the Rubenfeld Synergy Method®, a hands-on method of somatic-emotional therapy and psychophysical education.
-I learned Meditation and Ayurveda with Dr. Deepak Chopra.
-I learned mercury detox with chemist Dr. Christopher Shade and body electronics with Dr. Doug Morrison.
-I dove deep into west LA power yoga with Bryan Kest, and journeyed on sacred plant medicine with a community of shaman.
-All the while connecting the dots to the social and cultural causes of our collective ill-ease.
+I trained in Vedic Meditation and Ayurveda with Dr. Deepak Chopra.
+I learned mercury detox with chemist Dr. Christopher Shade, and body electronics with Dr. Doug Morrison.
+I dove deep into West LA power yoga with Bryan Kest, and journeyed on sacred plant medicine with a community of urban shaman.
+And on my journey, the feminist cultural critic in me was busy connecting the dots around the social causes of our collective dis-ease and lack of wellbeing.